 The Mawson wind turbine system ranks among the world's most innovative, and is capable of providing 600 kW of renewable power.
 Studies in the early 1990s revealed that the constant katabatic winds blowing from the inland of the continent make Mawson ideally situated to generate the bulk of its energy requirements with wind turbines.
 Australia is the first country to obtain a significant electricity supply for its Antarctic stations fuelled by the most powerful winds on the planet.

-The AAD worked closely with a German turbine manufacturer (Enercon) and an Australian company (Powercorp Pty Ltd) to install the turbines and the associated computerised powerhouse control system in early 2003.
+The AAD worked closely with German turbine manufacturer Enercon and the Australian company Powercorp Pty Ltd to install the turbines and the associated computerised powerhouse control system in early 2003.

 The turbines are variable-speed, 300kW machines without gearboxes, mounted on steel towers.
 A computerised power-house management system is vital to the efficient operation of the Mawson wind farm.
 This optimises the instantaneous wind resource and diesel generator outputs to the station load.

 When the wind resource exceeds around 40% of the station load, short-term energy storage systems such as fly-wheels, batteries or hydrogen powered fuel cells are required to hold the station load while different combinations of wind and diesel are switched onto the grid.